hahaheihei09/xiong-lab.github.io/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Assembling the robot at the lab
+      - title:
-        content: 'Working closely as a team!'
+        content: 'Assembling the robot at the lab Working closely as a team!'
         align: left
         background:
           image: